Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 A computer is naturally "procedural" so functional programming may not be adapter.
 Same for OOP:

 - There more case where composition is better than inheritance
-- Over-architecturing is useless if your coworker don't know about it
+- Over-architecture is useless if your coworker don't know about it

 ## Conclusion